The legend of the Dwarves of Villa Valmarana ai NaniMysteries & Legends

 The legend of the Dwarves of Villa Valmarana ai Nani

-Villa Valmarana ai Nani in Vicenza, Italy, is one of the best known and most visited villas in the Veneto region thanks to the frescoes by Gianbattista and Giandomenico Tiepolo that adorn the magnificent rooms.
+Villa Valmarana ai Nani in Vicenza, Italy, is one of the best known and most visited villas in the Veneto region thanks to the frescoes by Giambattista and Giandomenico Tiepolo that adorn the magnificent rooms.
 These frescoes are considered the greatest masterpiece of 18th century Venetian painting.

 However, not everyone knows that Villa Valmarana ai Nani also hides a famous legend, from which it derives its name.